tblaase/Net_Practice/README.md

 # Net_Practice
-[My solution](https://github.com/tblaase/Net_Practice/my_solutions) and basic explanantion on Net_Practice and networking basics.<br>
+[My solution](https://github.com/tblaase/Net_Practice/my_solutions) and basic explanation on Net_Practice and networking basics.<br>

 First of all, thanks to [Robin | radelwar](https://github.com/Radel-24) for explaining the more in depth stuff to me.<br>
-This may not be perfect since i just learned about all of the following myself.<br>
+This may not be perfect since I just learned about all of the following myself.<br>
 So please, if there is anything wrong or missing, please notify me by reaching out to me ([my profile](https://github.com/tblaase)) or create an [issue](https://github.com/tblaase/Net_Practice/issues/new), thanks.<br>

-I only created this tutorial, since the project has a few flaws and you have the ability to solve it in a way thats wrong, but the project is still telling you that everything is correct.<br>
+I only created this tutorial, since the project has a few flaws and you have the ability to solve it in a way that's wrong, but the project is still telling you that everything is correct.<br>
-And all other tutorials i found used these flaws to simplify the solution.<br>
+And all other tutorials I found used these flaws to simplify the solution.<br>

 ## Contents
 - [Basics](https://github.com/tblaase/Net_Practice#basics)